 - the Middle Ages, the Renaissance, the first century, the 19th century

-Capitalize the names of departments, programs, offices and colleges when referred to specifically and/or full title is used.
+Capitalize the names of departments, programs, offices, colleges, and schools when referred to specifically and/or full title is used.
 Lowercase if no proper name is used.

 - The department offers….